nastacio/nastacio.github.io/_posts/2023-11-26-problem-steps.md

 - Ask for help too early, and you risk wasting someone else's time.
 - Ask for help too late, and you risk missing an important delivery date.

-The extremes are easy to recognize.
-On one end, we find half the team blocked all the time on seemingly trivial problems.
-On the opposite end of the spectrum, we find half the team demoralized, trying to tackle problems far beyond their abilities.

-It is in between that most organizations struggle to find balance.
+It is in between those extremes that most organizations struggle to find balance.

 Recognizing when to seek help and how to be ready to receive that help is the foundation of the help-seeking social contract, minimizing wasted time and maximizing collective progress.